 Smaller airshows, called 'Showcase Days', were also in the schedule.
 These had less flying than major airshows and a lower ticket price - free to IWM Members.

-In 2021 the Festival was renamed the 'Summer Airshow' and moved from its normal May date to the July slot traditionally occupied by Flying Legends.
+In 2021 the Air Festival was renamed the 'Summer Airshow' and moved from its normal May date to the July slot traditionally occupied by Flying Legends but has since moved to June.
 The Battle of Britain Airshow retained its September date.

 Showcase Days were retained but were called 'Flying Days'.
-Evening flying was also added for the first time in a show called 'After Hours'.
+Evening flying was also added for the first time in a show called 'After Hours' but now called simply 'Flying Evening'.
+Flying Days have since been split into Flying Days, which are still free to members, and 'Special Flying Events' (Flying Evening and Flying Finale), which are not, although they have a lower ticket price than the full airshows.

 Duxford was an airfield in the First World War and was an RAF fighter station and then an American fighter base in the second.
 It was the base of the first operational Spitfire squadron during WW2.